Understanding Persuasion in Long-Running Agents: Results

+Across backbones, TRS exhibits weak mean shifts ($\overline{\Delta}\in[-0.022,0.031]$), with marginal evidence of separation ($p\ge 0.075$), while EVS remains near zero for all models ($|\overline{\Delta}|\le 0.003$) and is statistically indistinguishable ($p\ge 0.553$).
 However, persona-level dispersion often exceeds the pooled means.
-For TRS, the persona-level IQR is $0.064$ for \texttt{gpt} and $0.073$ for \texttt{mistral}, almost three times greater than each mean shift ($-0.022$ and $+0.025$).
+For TRS, the persona-level IQR is $0.064$ for \texttt{gpt} and $0.073$ for \texttt{mistral}, almost three times greater than each mean shift.
 In contrast, EVS exhibits both smaller dispersion ($IQR\le 0.041$) and near-zero pooled effects, indicating limited sensitivity to persuasion.